pdeffebach/ClipData.jl/docs/src/index.md

 # ClipData.jl

 Copy/paste to/from Excel, Google Sheets, and other tabular data sources into interactive Julia sessions.

 Interactive Julia sessions include the REPL, Pluto notebooks, Jupyter notebooks, and more!

-## Powerful convienience

 ClipData uses [CSV.jl](https://csv.juliadata.org/stable/) under the hood for fast and flexible parsing of tabular data on the clipboard.

 ## `cliptable` for data with headers

 - `cliptable()` will copy data from the clipboard into a `CSV.File`.
 Pass to a `DataFrame` to create a dataframe object.
-- `cliptable(data)` will copy the julia variable `data` to the clipboard
+- `cliptable(data)` will copy the Julia variable `data` to the clipboard

 ```@raw html
 <video controls width="680">